NimaKeshavarzian/meetingium/README.md

 # Meetingium

-Meetingium is a wordpress plugin to manage **BigBlueButton** meetings & sell theme as a product with woocommerce.
+Meetingium is a wordpress plugin to manage **BigBlueButton** meetings through an elegant way.

 ## Development